aument-lang/aument/README.md

 What if we had a scripting language that...

   * **has minimal dependencies:** you only need a C compiler to build the aulang's interpreter.
-  * **is fast in development time:** simply write code and run it directly, much like Python or Javascript.
+  * **is fast in development time:** like Python and Javascript, you can simply write code and run it directly.
   * **is fast in deployment:** once finished, you can compile your code into a lightweight executable.
-You don't even need any external runtime to execute!
+You don't even need any external runtime to run it!

 Welcome to **aulang** (currently in pre-alpha).